soasada/kotlin-coroutines-webflux-security/README.md

 ```

 ...and we don't have OAuth2 added as a dependency, Spring Security is going to add an http basic and form login authentication (with the famous login page)
-filters for all incoming requests.
+filters for all incoming requests besides, all others filters appearing in Figure 1 (headers, csrf, logout, etc).

 But wait..., where does that `ServerHttpSecurity` bean comes from?
 This bean is injected by Spring Security through [ServerHttpSecurityConfiguration](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/annotation/web/reactive/ServerHttpSecurityConfiguration.java#L122) config class, that
 is initialized as follows (copy and pasted from Spring Security source code):

 ```java